The Sky Tonight

 Albireo (Beta Cygni) is sometimes described poetically as a large topaz with a small blue sapphire.
 It is one of the sky’s most beautiful objects.
 The stars are of classes G and B, making a wonderful colour contrast.
 It lies at a distance of 410 light years, 95 times further away than Alpha Centauri.

-Binary stars may be widely spaced, as the two examples just mentioned, or so close that a telescope is struggling to separate them (Acrux, Antares, Sirius).
-Even closer double stars cannot be split by the telescope, but the spectroscope can disclose their true nature by revealing clues in the absorption lines in their spectra.
+Binary stars may be widely spaced, as the two examples just mentioned, or so close that a small telescope is struggling to separate them (Acrux, Castor, Antares, Sirius).
+Even closer double stars cannot be split by even large telescope, buts the spectroscope can disclose their true nature by revealing clues in the absorption lines in their spectra.
 These examples are called spectroscopic binaries.
 In a binary system, closer stars will have shorter periods for the stars to complete an orbit.
 Eta Cassiopeiae takes 480 years for the stars to circle each other.
 The binary with the shortest period is AM Canum Venaticorum, which takes only 17½ minutes.

 The Milky Way

-A glowing band of light crossing the sky is especially noticeable during the winter months, and to a lesser extent in the spring, when it appears more to the west.
+A glowing band of light crossing the sky is especially noticeable during the winter months, but it is far less noticeable this month, virtually skirting the horizon at 9 pm.
 This glow is the light of millions of faint stars combined with that coming from glowing gas clouds called nebulae.
-It is concentrated along the plane of our galaxy, and this month it is seen crossing the western half of the sky, starting from the south-south-west and passing through Crux to Norma, Ara, Scorpius, Sagittarius, Scutum and Aquila to Cygnus in the north-north-west.
+It is concentrated along the plane of our galaxy, and at the beginning of November it can be seen at 7:30 pm running from south-south-west to north-north-west, reaching a maximum elevation above the horizon of about two handspans, due west.
+Constellations in the Milky Way at this time tonight will run from Centaurus through Scorpius, Sagittarius and Aquila to Cygnus.

 It is rewarding to scan along this band with a pair of binoculars, looking for star clusters and emission nebulae.
 Dust lanes along the plane of the Milky Way appear to split it in two in some parts of the sky.
 One of these lanes can be easily seen, starting near Alpha Centauri and heading towards Antares.